-Additional USD LIBOR Case in the SDNY
+Additional USD LIBOR Cases in the SDNY

 In 2015, an individual action against BBPLC and other panel bank defendants was dismissed by the SDNY.
 The plaintiff alleged that the panel bank defendants conspired to increase USD LIBOR, which caused the value of bonds pledged as collateral for a loan to decrease, ultimately resulting in the sale of the bonds at a low point in the market.
 In March 2018, the court denied the plaintiff's motion for leave to amend its complaint and dismissed the case.
-The plaintiff's appeal of the court's order is pending.
+The plaintiff's appeal of the court's order has been dismissed.

-In January 2019, two putative class actions were filed in the SDNY against BPLC, BBPLC, the Company, other financial institution defendants and Intercontinental Exchange Inc. and certain of its affiliates ("ICE"), asserting antitrust and unjust enrichment claims on allegations that, beginning in 2014, defendants manipulated USD LIBOR through defendants' submissions to ICE, which took over rate-setting duties for LIBOR from the British Bankers' Association in 2014.
-These two actions were consolidated in February 2019.
+Beginning in January 2019, several putative class actions were filed in the SDNY against BPLC, BBPLC, the Company, other financial institution defendants and Intercontinental Exchange Inc. and certain of its affiliates ("ICE"), asserting antitrust and unjust enrichment claims on allegations that, beginning in 2014, defendants manipulated USD LIBOR through defendants' submissions to ICE, which took over rate-setting duties for LIBOR from the British Bankers' Association in 2014.
+These actions have been consolidated.